Mr Gari Watson – Student Director

 Mr Brodie Seymour – Student Director

-G’day, my name is Brodie Yuttaman Jack Seymour.
-I am a final-year medical student at Griffith University and currently serve as the Student Director for the Australian Indigenous Doctors’ Association (AIDA).
-I grew up on Kalkadoon Country (Mount Isa) and am a proud member of the Balarnu mob near the Northern Territory border.
-Maintaining strong … Continued
+Brodie is a final-year medical student at Griffith University and currently serves as the Student Director for the Australian Indigenous Doctors’ Association (AIDA).
+He grew up on Kalkadoon Country in Mount Isa and is a proud Balarnu man.
+Staying connected to Country and learning how mob celebrate culture has always been central to who he … Continued

 Dr Alicia Veasey – Director